bbeeken/AIPoweredHelpDesk/README.md

 A minimal React application is located in the `frontend` directory.
 Run `npm install` and `npm run dev` from that folder to start it with Vite.
-The landing page served from `public/index.html` now displays current ticket counts, the average resolution time and a 7-day forecast fetched from the API.
+The landing page served from `public/index.html` now displays current ticket counts, a status chart and the average resolution time.
+Tickets can be filtered and sorted in a responsive table styled with Tailwind CSS and rendered with data from the API.

 ### DevOps